 Celebrated for over centuries in Kerala, the Thrissur Pooram is dedicated to Lord Shiva.
 The major attractions involve the spectacular procession of elephants along with percussion performance.
 During this one of the most popular temple festivals in India, festivities are held at the ‘Vadakkumnathan Temple’ in the months of April-May.
 A week-long gala fascinates visitors from all over the world.

-During the festival, priests of different temples pay their obeisance to Lord Shiva.
-Devotees and spectators from different corners of the country throng this place just to catch a glimpse of the festival’s magnificence and vibrancy.
 A friendly tug-of-war competition held between two groups of temples divided into Eastern and Western zones with their majestically ornamented elephants, fireworks and exchange of huge colorful umbrellas, known as the ‘Kudamattam’ ceremony; is truly a visual treat to eyes.
 Interestingly, the festival is adjudged as the most spectacular festival event of the planet by the UNESCO.

 Highlights of Thrissur Pooram Festival